 What is the difference between a personal injury claim and a wrongful death suit?

-Both are lawsuits filed due to the actions or negligence of another individual resulting in an injury.
+Both are lawsuits filed due to the actions or negligence of another individual, resulting in an injury.
 However, in a wrongful death lawsuit, the victim of those actions is deceased.

 The victim can file a personal injury lawsuit, but with a wrongful death case, the survivors would have to file the suit.
 These are typically the close relatives of the person who died due to wrongful death.